 Research has found that a weight loss of

 For a person with diabetes or a high risk of diabetes, losing weight and maintaining a healthy weight can help reduce the risk of insulin resistance, prediabetes, diabetes, and the health complications that can result.

 People with insulin resistance, prediabetes, or a high risk of diabetes need a long-term dietary and lifestyle strategy to protect their health.
 A "crash diet" will not reduce insulin resistance.

-The CDC's National Diabetes Prevention Program emphasizes eating more healthful foods and doing at least 150 minutes of physical activity each week.
+The CDC's National Diabetes Prevention Program emphasizes eating more healthful foods and doing at least

 These strategies can help a person lose weight and build healthful habits for life.

 Choosing healthful foods that include plenty of fresh fruits and vegetables, being mindful of portion sizes, and moderating carbohydrate intake are three of the most important factors in a sustainable, healthful diet.